-How does this relate to EcoBlock?
+How does this relate to the EcoBlock project?

-It’s really about maximizing the total carbon emissions.
+It’s about maximizing the total carbon emissions.
 The embodied carbon savings for one single-family home aren’t huge, but when you have a whole block of homes, it adds up.
 Embodied carbon is also important because in a new home, embodied carbon emissions occur at the beginning of the building’s life and are equal to something like ten years’ worth of operating emissions, so over the next ten to twenty critical years, embodied carbon is usually more than the operating carbon for a new home.

 But EcoBlock isn’t just about embodied carbon.
-It’s about the total carbon that’s saved and avoided compared to building new, energy-efficient and net-zero energy homes.
+It’s about the total carbon that’s saved and avoided compared to building new, energy-efficient, and net-zero energy homes.
 It’s equally important that we’re doing the energy upgrades, microgrid, and net-zero retrofits—all that plays into it.
 In fact, the operating carbon is going to save you more over time.
 We have to think of it as operational savings and embodied savings altogether.

 How can one maximize the amount of embodied carbon that’s saved for existing, retrofitted buildings, like those for EcoBlock?